Subpecies Compendium

 If you're currently Intangible, you're wrenched back to a solid state with force, Dazing (1) you for a turn for each point of damage taken (minimum 1 turn).

-Specialisations from the base species in Guard, Heal, Knowhow and Steady; remove any remaining specialisations from the final species one at a time until you have at most 3State (Berserk)
+Specialisations from the base species in Guard, Heal, Knowhow and Steady; remove any remaining specialisations from the final species one at a time until you have at most 3Base species Power is reduced to 1 (if it's more than 1)

-Weakness (Charm, Confuse, Provoke)Bonuses to Power, Defense or Resist from the base species
+Weakness (Charm, Confuse, Provoke)Resists and Weaknesses from the base species

 Boost (Any)